 Best Online Physician Assistant Programs of 2019

-Accredited physician assistant programs provide the rigorous training students need to be successful in this career.
-However, not all schools are the right fit for every student.
-In order to help prospective physician assistants find the school that will meet their needs, EduMed created the Best in Class initiative, which is a quarterly list of the highest-quality degree programs around the country that we chose based on factors like curriculum and affordability.
+In order to help prospective physician assistants find the school that will meet their needs, EduMed created the Best in Class initiative, a list of the highest-quality degree programs around the country that we chose based on factors like curriculum and affordability.
 Below are some standout schools from our most recent list.

 Yale University’s School of Medicine offers an online Master of Medical Science (MMSc) degree program to prepare students to provide patient-focused care.
 Students complete coursework through the Yale PA Online campus, which allows them to attend small, live classes that have the same intimate learning environment they would experience in a traditional program.
 In addition, students can access recorded lectures and case studies through the system, as well as track assignments and communicate with professors and classmates.
 During this portion of the program, students take courses in behavioral and preventive medicine, hematology, gastroenterology, and patient assessment.